© Crown copyright 2019

 Very brief advice for smoking cessation (VBA) aims to identify and support patients who smoke to make a quit attempt.

 Healthcare professionals can provide VBA in as little as 30 seconds.
-The intervention is made up of 3 core components: ask, advise and act.
+The intervention is made up of 3 main parts: ask, advise and act.

 Healthcare professionals do not need to know a lot about tobacco dependency to deliver VBA effectively.
-In its simplest form, healthcare staff would:
+In its simplest form, they would:

 - Ask – and record smoking status.
 Is the patient a smoker, ex-smoker or a non-smoker?

 - Advise – on the best way of quitting.
 The best way of stopping smoking is with a combination of medication and specialist support.

 - Act – by offering a referral to specialist support and prescribing medication if appropriate.
 Smokers who get expert support are 3 times as likely to quit successfully.

 A Cochrane review shows that smoking cessation interventions are effective for hospitalised patients regardless of the reason for their admission.